Rhydon1337/windows-chrome-monitor/README.md

 # windows-chrome-monitor
 ## TL;DR
-Monitor Chrome to know when movie or TV show ends and turns off the computer automatically Does it bother you that your pc is running all the night when you sleep after the movie/TV show you watched is over?
+Monitor Chrome to know when a movie or TV show ends and turns off the computer automatically Does it bother you that your PC is running all the night when you sleep after the movie/TV show you watched is over?
-Does it bother you to get out of bed to shutdown the pc when the movie/TV show you watched is over?
+Does it bother you to get out of bed to shutdown the PC when the movie/TV show you watched is over?

 ## How it works
-First, The program need to find chrome process which run the movie/TV show.
-It done by calculating the cpu usage percentage for each chrome process instance over 5 minutes and then pick the one that spend the most cpu usage.
+First, The program needs to find chrome process which runs the movie/TV show.
+It's done by calculating the CPU usage percentage for each chrome process instance, over 5 minutes and then pick the one that spends the most CPU usage.
-Then, the program monitor to that process and when the process cpu usage is below the minimum for 5 minutes we can understand that the movie is over and we are ready to shutdown the computer.
+Then, the program monitor to that process and when the process cpu usage is below the minimum of 5 minutes we can understand that the movie is over and we are ready to shut down the computer.

 Formula:
 Lets say wo took the first process and system overall usage examinations in time T1